Updated 13 May 2019

 Cape Town has some of the most dazzling hiking trails in the world and winter’s sunlight and brisk mornings make these journeys all the more spectacular.
 It’s also the most lush in winter, with many waterfalls to check out.
 Just make sure you wait for a clear day, as rain and mist make for dangerous hiking conditions.

-Theatresport is all about improvised comedy in the fine tradition of ‘Whose Line is it Anyway?’
-They perform some crazy antics based on the audience’s suggestions.
+Theatresports is all about improvised comedy in the fine tradition of ‘Whose Line is it Anyway?’
+Join ImproGuise as they perform some crazy antics based on the audience’s suggestions.
 They are at your mercy.

 Tapas and cocktails at Rick’s